Special Educational Needs

 If you have a concern about your child’s progress or believe they have a special educational need, this should be first discussed with the class teacher.
 Additional assessment or support can then be discussed with the Inclusion Coordinator.

 How will the school support my child?

 Our Governing Body ensure that as a school we make appropriate provision for all pupils identified as having special educational needs.
 The named Inclusion Coordinator for the school is Mrs Lucy Owens.
-A member of the Governing body, Mrs Mandy Savage, takes particular interest in special educational needs, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs.
+A member of the Governing body, Mrs Sue Nelson, takes particular interest in special educational needs, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs.